stevenwang396/GMMV-LAMP/README.md

 # GMMV_LAMP
-The supplementary material of the paper "Knowledge and Data Dual-Driven Channel Estimation and Feedback for Ultra-Massive MIMO Systems"
+The related material of the paper "Knowledge and Data Dual-Driven Channel Estimation and Feedback for Ultra-Massive MIMO Systems"